charmbracelet/soft-serve/README.md

 ssh -p 23231 localhost user help
 ```

-Once a user has access, they get `read-only` access to public repositories.
+Once a user is created, they get `read-only` access to public repositories.
 They can also create new repositories on the server.

-Non-admin users can manage their keys using the `pubkey` command:
+Users can manage their keys using the `pubkey` command:

 ```sh
 # List user keys